 - Tidy: When you think of toddlers and art, cleanliness probably isn’t the first word that springs to mind.
 Fear not, for there are fun ideas out there that are relatively mess-free.
 Try coloring books packed with markers that only draw on the designated paper to keep your couch from being marked with unwanted graffiti.
-Stamps and stickers are another surefire way to keep Baby entertained – especially if you can find some in the shape of his favorite characters.
-When all else fails, you can always put down a tablecloth to protect the surface he’s making his masterpiece on and cross your fingers.
+Stamps and stickers are another surefire way to keep Baby entertained – especially if you can find some in the shape of their favorite characters.
+When all else fails, you can always put down a tablecloth to protect the surface they're making their masterpiece on and cross your fingers.

-Since toddlers spend so much of their days following directions, creating art can be a wonderful way to break away from structured activities, and to let Baby express himself more freely.
-If you let him take the lead, you might be surprised to see what treasure he creates.
-You may not love the mess, but you will look back fondly at the adorable projects with memories of the fun he had making them just for you.
+Since toddlers spend so much of their days following directions, creating art can be a wonderful way to break away from structured activities, and to let Baby express themself more freely.
+If you let them take the lead, you might be surprised to see what treasure they creates.
+You may not love the mess, but you will look back fondly at the adorable projects with memories of the fun they had making them just for you.